 KCMS continued to thrive this year, with an increasingly large variety of concerts taking place every term.
 A main feature of this year's programme has been a great increase in the number of recitals given by singers, instrumentalists and even jazz groups, held by kind permission of the Provost in the Provost's Lodge.
 These have allowed a more intimate atmosphere than our larger Chapel and Hall concerts and, with a limited capacity of only 40, have proved extremely popular.
-Other highlights from this academical year have included atmospheric choral concerts of two extremes held in the Chapel, one displaying the glories of the Venetian polychoral repertoire and another a nativity-themed exposition of contemporary works, many of whose composers attended, including Francis Pott and Matthew Martin.
+Other highlights from this academic year have included atmospheric choral concerts of two extremes held in the Chapel, one displaying the glories of the Venetian polychoral repertoire and another a nativity-themed exposition of contemporary works, many of whose composers attended, including Francis Pott and Matthew Martin.

-On the orchestral side, Michaelmas Term began with our opening gala concert, featuring Joy Lisney as soloist in Prokofiev's Sinfonia Concertante, as well as Dónal McCann in a rare performance of Mathias's Organ Concerto.
-This concert was by all accounts a great success and set the tone for a more experimental year.
+On the orchestral side, Michaelmas Term began with our opening gala concert, featuring Joy Lisney as soloist in Prokofiev's Sinfonia Concertante, as well as Dónal McCann in a rare performance of Mathias's